sunrick/web-basics-1-week-2/README.md

 12. Checkout your master branch.
 Run 'git pull origin master'.

-13. High five the monitor if when viewing your master branch you have all of your changes from the setup branch.
+13. If when viewing your master branch you have all of your changes from the setup branch on your master branch congratulations, you've made it through the second week.
+Ask questions during your mentor sessions about the assignment and all of the things you can do with css.